obsidianstorms/context/README.md

 ## Setup

+### Matching Manual Values

+* The string in package.json for "docker" property must match the naming convention for the primary service in docker-compose.yml
+* A relevant folder must exist which matches the volume configured in docker-compose.yml.
+See `Folder Setup` below

+### Folder Setup

 Modify the `[]` places described in the Docker section below.
 The services.`[]` should match the image name you want.
 The ./`[]`:/repo should match your project folder, it will be mounted inside the Docker container at the root `/repo` folder.

 Might need to run the PATH related command below, from the Errors section.

+### Creation

 Otherwise, run `npm run initialize` to install node packages/dependencies and build Docker image.
 Press CTRL-C when finished to exit the docker container.
 This command includes a `launch` portion which is necessary after building the container to properly set it up ready for a `start` command.